Entire island of Puerto Rico loses power as Hurricane Fiona makes landfall

 "We're much in a much better position than we were five years ago," he said.

-Hurricane warnings will remain in place for Puerto Rico and the easternmost points of the Dominican Republic throughout Sunday.
+Hurricane warnings remain in place for Puerto Rico and the easternmost points of the Dominican Republic, as well as Turks and Caicos, throughout Sunday.
 Tremendous rainfall is forecast, with much of Puerto Rico and the Dominican Republic expected to receive up to 10 inches.
 Some localized regions in Puerto Rico could get up to 20 inches.

 The island's emergency management office in Puerto Rico even had a blackout during its Saturday morning press conference.
 Pierluisi reiterated during that press briefing Saturday evening that the fear is that heavy rains will produce mudslides.